 - Results of E. coli.
-Bacteria are below 235 cfu per 100 mL of water - Chemical spills or physical hazards have been addressed - Blue-green algae (cyanobacteria) scums have cleared - Blue-green algae (cyanobacteria) toxin testing results are below recommended values
+Bacteria are below 235 cfu per 100 mL of water - Chemical spills or physical hazards have been addressed - Cyanobacteria (blue-green algae) scums have cleared AND toxin testing results are below recommended values or it has been at least 24 hours since the bloom has dissipated.